gradle/gradle/design-docs/dependency-management-for-jvm-components.md

     - A Java platform is really a composite made up of Java-the-language + JVM-the-platform.
 (Later)
 - Plugin declares a custom Java platform.
 (Later)
 - Plugin declares a custom platform.
 (Later)
-- Target platform should be visible in the component report (Yes)
 - Target platform should be visible in the dependencies reports (Later)
 - Split out configurable 'platform spec' out from consumable 'platform' definition.
 (Later)